 How to Use This Medicine:

 - This medicine should come with a Medication Guide.
-Read and follow these instructions carefully.
-Ask your doctor or pharmacist if you have any questions.
-Ask your pharmacist for the Medication Guide if you do not have one.
+Ask your pharmacist for a copy if you do not have one.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine if you have used an MAO inhibitor (MAOI) within the past 14 days.
 Do not take an MAOI for at least 5 days after stopping this medicine.

 - Tell your doctor if you are using any of the following:

 - Buspirone, clomipramine, clonidine, digoxin, epinephrine, fentanyl, lithium, norepinephrine, St John's wort, tramadol

 - Diuretic (water pill)

 - Triptans (medicine used to treat migraine headaches)